joeyfaherty/joeyfaherty.github.io/about.md

 ---

 <p class="message">
-   I will try to create a new entry each month on big data related technology.
+   A place for notes on big data tech..
 </p>